-Overall responsibility for health and safety is that of the priest in charge, the Reverend Tonya Nixon, who will ensure that arrangements are in place to satisfy health and safety regulations and relevant Codes of Practice.
+Overall responsibility for health and safety is that of the priest in charge, who will ensure that arrangements are in place to satisfy health and safety regulations and relevant Codes of Practice.
 Specific responsibilities may be delegated to church personnel and voluntary workers as set out below.
 As new projects emerge, the names of responsible persons will be notified and the list amended accordingly.